Back up and restore data

 After the repository is created, you can check the repository via SHOW REPOSITORIES.
 After restoring data, you can delete the repository in StarRocks using DROP REPOSITORY.
 However, data snapshots backed up in the remote storage system cannot be deleted through StarRocks.
 You need to delete them manually in the remote storage system.

-and backs up it in the repository test_repo
+and upload the snapshot to the repository test_repo

 .